chrisjberry/datafluencyCB/docs/10_faq.md

 ## On the word count, are figure captions included?

-If the text falls within the figure image or table, then it won’t be counted, otherwise it would be.
+If the text falls within the figure image or table, then it won’t be counted, otherwise it will be.

 \